Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creating a script that switches current user to betty
+this script shows the active username of the current user